 Michel Crozier’s work was shaped by the conviction that organizational phenomena create society.
 He helped pioneer the tools for analyzing groups established to carry out a common project according to a specific system of action and rules of the game.

 Books & Ideas is slowing down for the summer and will be offering weekly selections of reviews and essays published over the last year.
-This week’s selection focuses on digital tools, their relationship to political power and capitalism.
+This week’s selection focuses on China today, its uses of digital technologies to govern, and the political theories developed by its intellectuals.

 Rediscovering an activist thinker who was at the origins of eco-feminism, but remains unknown.
 Her work inspired an extremely heterogeneous movement, but has her ambition to concretely transform the social, economic and political organisation of society been pursued?